B3Kay/B3kay/README.md

 ## My Expertise

+- 1+ years trying my own venture. 🚀
-- 5+ years of professional experience in the IT industry.
+- 5+ years of professional experience in the IT industry. 🕹️
-- 2 years working as freelancer on remote basis.
+- 4 years working as freelancer on remote basis. 👨‍💻
 - **Wannabentrepreneur**
 - Passionate about **design** and **user experience**.
 - Highly **coachable** and **adaptable**, always looking for new challenges and opportunities.